riccardo-df/aggTrees/README.md

 honest_idx <- splits$honest_idx
 ```

 First, we need to estimate the CATEs.
 This must be done outside the `aggTrees` package.
 The rationale for this is that one can use any estimator (or an ensemble of more estimators).
-Here we use the `causal_forest` function from the `grf` package:
+Here, we use the `causal_forest` function from the `grf` package:

 ```
 ## 1.)
 Estimate the CATEs.
 Use only estimation sample.